Kids under threat: Virus hitting juvenile detention centers | WTOP

 MINNEAPOLIS (AP) — For the tens of thousands of kids locked up in juvenile detention centers and other correctional facilities across America, experts have issued a gloomy warning: The coronavirus is coming.

 Already this week, Louisiana confirmed that a staff member and three children in state custody had contracted the virus, including one living in a group home in Baton Rouge.
-Minnesota, New York, Texas and Connecticut also have reported positive tests among youth or staff.
+Delaware, Minnesota, New York, Texas and Connecticut are among the other states that have reported positive tests among youth or staff.

-Worried about the virus’s spread in crowded facilities, more than 30 correctional administrators and children’s rights advocates called Tuesday for the release of vulnerable youths and for the stoppage of all new admissions.
-They also want a clear safety plan for those who remain inside, including access to adequate cleaning supplies and contact with loved ones.
+Worried about the virus spreading in crowded facilities, where kids have little access to masks and even hand sanitizer, more than 30 correctional administrators and rights advocates called Tuesday for the release of vulnerable youth and for the stoppage of all new admissions.
+They also want a clear safety plan for those who remain inside, including access to adequate protective measures and better contact with loved ones.

-“Imagine what would happen if one school were allowed to stay open, even when students began testing positive for the virus,” Slajda said.
-“Hundreds of people would be exposed — the children, staff, and communities they go home to every night.”

 When adults are counted, there are more than 2.2 million people behind bars nationwide, more than any other country in the world.
-Prisons and jails are considered possible incubators for the virus, with cases multiplying quickly once entering a facility.
+Prisons and jails are considered possible incubators for the virus.
+Once inside, the number of infections rapidly multiply.

-At Rikers Island and nearby city lockups in New York alone, the number of cases jumped nearly tenfold to more than 320 in just two weeks, according to the Department of Corrections.
+In New York City, the Rikers Island jail complex and nearby lockups alone have seen number of positive cases jump tenfold to more than 320 in just two weeks, according to the Department of Corrections.

-Some states have started releasing inmates at adult facilities, including elderly and others suffering from chronic illnesses.
+Some states have started releasing inmates at adult facilities, including the elderly and others with chronic health conditions.

-But little attention has been paid to the 43,000 minors in America’s detention centers and correctional facilities, said Marc Schindler of the advocacy group Justice Policy Institute.
-He noted that even though COVID-19 has not been hitting large numbers of young people hard, kids may be silent carriers of the virus that causes the disease, and those who are locked up may be at higher risk because they have more health problems than those of the same age in the general public.
+But the 43,000 minors in America’s detention centers and correctional facilities “seem to be an afterthought,” said Gina Womack, executive director of the nonprofit Families and Friends of Louisiana’s Incarcerated Children.

-For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
+For most people, COVID-19 causes mild or moderate symptoms, such as fever and cough, that typically clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia or death.

-They have little or no access to hand sanitizer, masks or other protective gear, said Mary Moran at Our Voice Nuestra Voz in Louisiana, adding that many have preexisting health conditions.
+Homer Venters, a physician and epidemiologist who oversees an organization that tries to help build partnerships between jails and community health care providers, said when the virus first started spreading, there was a myth that young people could not get severely ill.

+“We have seen that is not the case,” said the former chief medical officer for New York City’s jails.
+He added that detention centers are disproportionately made up of kids with serious health problems, putting them at special risk.
+“So we cannot proceed on the basis of a real misconception that people who are there, even if they get infected, cannot die, because they can and they will.”

-When he was young, Hernan Carvente Martinez spent time at the Horizon Juvenile Center in New York, where there have already been three confirmed cases, and he still has friends in the juvenile system.
+When he was young, Hernan Carvente Martinez spent time at the Horizon Juvenile Center in New York, where there have already been three confirmed cases.

 The pandemic carries a heavy emotional toll, he said.

-Note: This story has been corrected to accurately spell Homer Venters.